valkey-io/valkey-io.github.io/CODE_OF_CONDUCT.md

 ## Code of Conduct

-This code of conduct applies to all spaces provided by the Odis project including in code, documentation, issue trackers, mailing lists, chat channels, wikis, blogs, social media and any other communication channels used by the project.
+This code of conduct applies to all spaces provided by the Valkey project including in code, documentation, issue trackers, mailing lists, chat channels, wikis, blogs, social media and any other communication channels used by the project.

 **Our open source communities endeavor to:**